RexManglicmot/Mayo-NLP-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

     ## [1] 228   5

-Ok, we see that there is the X variable which indexes the observations.
-Let’s get rid of that column and check it if worked.
+From the output, we can see that there is an extra column named X, which is simply an index column generated when the CSV file was saved.
+This column is not needed for our analysis, so we’ll remove it.

 ``` r
 #remove the X column